-PM Modi launches initiative focusing on generating Green Credits through plantation on degraded wasteland
+PM Modi launches initiative focusing on generating green credits through plantation on degraded wasteland

 Dubai, Dec 1 (PTI) Prime Minister Narendra Modi on Friday launched an initiative focusing on generating Green Credits through plantation on degraded wasteland.

-During a high-level event at the ongoing climate talks or COP28 in Dubai, he highlighted that the Green Credits Initiative surpasses the commercial nature of carbon credits.
+During a high-level event at the ongoing climate talks or COP28 here, Modi highlighted that the Green Credits Initiative surpasses the commercial nature of carbon credits.

 "Carbon credits, driven by a commercial mindset, have limited scope and lack associated responsibility.
 We need to move away from a destructive mindset that prioritises personal benefit," the prime minister said.